STORY UPDATED: check for updates below.

-Can non-U.S. citizens use a driver's license to vote in U.S. elections?
+Can non-U.S. citizens use a driver's license to vote in U.S. elections as an X post suggested Haitian immigrants in Springfield are doing?
 No, that's not true: Only U.S. citizens who are older than 18 and have registered to vote can vote in the presidential election, according to the Ohio Laws and Administrative Rules website and the U.S. government website.
-Searching USA.gov and Ohio's Laws and Administrative Rules for evidence of "non-citizen voting" did not lead us to any evidence that would substantiate the claim found in an X post.
-Lead Stories did not find any evidence on news websites that confirmed what the post on X suggested.
+Searching USA.gov and Ohio's Laws and Administrative Rules for regulations that would allow "non-citizen voting" did not turn up anything.
+Lead Stories found no actual reports of Haitian immigrants illegally using driver's licenses to vote.

 The claim appeared in a post and video on X (archived here) on September 18, 2024.
 The caption read: